philibertc/micronova_controller/README.md

 - Connect to the `Stove Controller` WiFi network,
 - Setup your WiFi credentials,
 - Setup MQTT base_url (the IP of your MQTT broker),
-- Eventually configure the base_topic if you make several times this project.
+- Optionally adapt the base_topic name if you have multiple stoves.

 ## Home Assistant
 Here is what to add to `configuration.yaml`: